Paez-Marco/Desert-Escape-G3/README.md

 # DesertEscape
-Desert Escape Game created by Marco &amp; Gilles (CIT260)
+Desert Escape Game created by Marco and Gilles (CIT260)